 Email marketing automation allows you to maintain contact with potential customers, which helps to keep them engaged and more likely to purchase from you.
 It also lessens the risk of a competitor making the sale before you do.

 Writing and sending multiple emails takes a lot of time as it is; even more so when they need to customised for each prospect.
 Thankfully, with automated email marketing software, you’ll have more free time to focus on other crucial areas of your business while generating leads at the same time — it’s a win-win.
+Here are some email marketing tools that you can use:

 With an automated email marketing campaign in place, you can distribute pieces of content that inform, engage and drive your potential customers down the sales funnel (otherwise known as ‘lead magnets’).
 But, we’re getting ahead of ourselves here; we’ll discuss email nurturing a little later!